 Climate change has enormous implications for the enjoyment of a wide range of internationally protected human rights.
 This is especially the case for people in already vulnerable situations.
 Over the past 8 years, the international community has taken a number of steps to leverage human rights law and principles to strengthen international responses to global warming.
 One of the most important human impacts of climate change will be on displacement.
 Already millions of people are forcibly displaced each year by natural disasters.
 With the effects of climate change, the frequency and intensity of such disasters will further increase, as will the number of people being displaced across borders.
 Yet, at present the international protection framework for such scenarios is insufficient.

-This project will present a critique of attempts, led by the Human Rights Council and its mechanism, to promote a ‘rights-informed’ approach to climate change policy.
-In will present recommendations to ensure that the new climate change agreement due to be penned in December 2015 in Paris will serve to promote and protect human rights.
-The project will also provide counsel on how the international community should address the global protection gap for persons displaced across borders in the context of disasters.
+This project presented a critique of attempts, led by the Human Rights Council and its mechanism, to promote a ‘rights-informed’ approach to climate change policy.
+The project also provided counsel on how the international community should address the global protection gap for persons displaced across borders in the context of disasters.

 Over the last decade, the field of business and human rights has seen a dramatic evolution, from a situation in which companies and human rights activists were at odds, to one in which stakeholders have begun to approach a common understanding of the risks, challenges, and opportunities involved.

-This project seeks to analyse levels of respect for human rights among businesses around the world through an annual global survey, conducted by the Economist Intelligence Unit (EIU).
-The survey of nearly 900 CEOs is designed to understand their views, perceptions, strategies and actions in the area of human rights and the degree to which the UN Guiding Principles on Business and Human Rights have been translated from principles into practice.
+This project sought to analyse levels of respect for human rights among businesses around the world through an annual global survey, conducted by the Economist Intelligence Unit (EIU).
+The survey of nearly 900 CEOs was designed to understand their views, perceptions, strategies, and actions in the area of human rights and the degree to which the UN Guiding Principles on Business and Human Rights have been translated from principles into practice.

 The project was initiated and sponsored by the Universal Rights Group.
 It also benefited from the support of DLA Piper, Lilly, Mazars, the Global Business Initiative on Human Rights (GBI), Telenor Group, the International Chamber of Commerce, IPIECA, the International Organisation of Employers (IOE), the Norwegian Ministry of Foreign Affairs and the Foreign and Commonwealth Office.
 The survey received guidance from the UN Working Group on business and human rights.